jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/macOS/_index.en.md

 1. Ensure the device is not connected to host machine.

-1. Download the macOS Silicon Labs CP210x driver [here](https://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip).
+1. Download the [macOS Silicon Labs CP210x](https://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip) driver.
+(For more information, see the [Silicon Labs, Downloads](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) page.)

 1. Extract the contents of the download, mount the **SiLabsUSBDriverDisk.dmg** disk image.

 1. Run the **Install C210x VCP Driver** installer.
    - On macOS 10.13 and later, the installation of the SiLabs system extension may be blocked.
 To unblock, open your Mac's **System Preferences** <i class="fas fa-arrow-right"></i> **Security & Privacy** pane, unlock changes by clicking the <i class="fas fa-lock"></i>, **allow** the developer, and then relock by clicking the <i class="fas fa-lock-open"></i>.
 For more information, see [Apple Technical Note TN2459](https://developer.apple.com/library/archive/technotes/tn2459/_index.html).

 1. Restart your host machine now to ensure the driver is applied.

 ## Visual Studio Code installation